The National Opera House (left) and No 18 High Street (the house in pink on the right) in Wexford (Photograph: Patrick Comerford, 2022)

 When I moved to Wexford in the early 1970s, I was told about ‘the narrow streets and proud people.’
 The Theatre Royal moved many years ago, and across the narrow street from No 18, the former People printworks have become the National Opera House.

-I climbed the stairs to the top floor for afternoon coffee, and a view from the balcony across the town and the harbour, out to Begerin Island and the Wexford Slobs.
+I climbed the stairs to the top floor for afternoon coffee, and soaked in the view from the balcony across the town and the harbour, out to Begerin Island and the Wexford Slobs.
 From the balcony outside the coffee shop, looking down on the roofs of Wexford, I could see my old office where the People editorial team and sub-editors had worked.

 Happy memories were rekindled of old colleagues, including Gerry Breen, who died a few weeks ago, Nicky Furlong and Hilary Murphy who both joined me for dinner in Ferrycarrig during another recent visit to Wexford, Phil Murphy, Tony O’Brien, Frank Murphy, Gene Yore, Johnny Roche and the late Eddie O’Keeffe.
 There were so many others too.